psychemedia/storytelling-notes/gwion-bach.md

 As Gwythno was engaged in composing an ode, Teithrin knew better than to interrupt him in his awen.
 He, therefore, resolved on paying a visit to the heir-apparent, Prince Elphin, whose misfortunes confer a title on this work.
 Elphin listened readily to the information of Teithrin ap Tathral, and the result was a determi- nation, on the part of the prince, to accompany the informer on a visit of remonstrance to Seithenyn, the Lord High Commissioner.

-As they entered the great hall, which was already blazing with torchlight, they found his highness, and his highness’s household, convincing themselves and each other with wine and wassail, of the excellence of their system of virtual superintendence ; and the following jovial chorus broke on the ears of the visitors :
+As they entered the great hall, which was already blazing with torchlight, they found his highness, and his highness’s household, convincing themselves and each other with wine and wassail, of the excellence of their system of virtual superintendence ; and the following jovial chorus broke on the ears of the visitors:

 THE CIRCLING OF THE MEAD HORNS.

-Fit. the blue horn, the blue buffalo horn :
+Fit. the blue horn, the blue buffalo horn:
-Natural is mead in the buffalo horn :
+Natural is mead in the buffalo horn:
 As the cuckoo in spring, as the lark in the morn,
 So natural is mead in the buffalo horn.